uncomplicate/neanderthal/articles/benchmarks.md

 We compared Neanderthal with:

-* JBlas - an easy to install library that uses native BLAS implementation, and is the most popular and easy to install native Java matrix library.
+* JBlas - an easy to install library that uses native BLAS implementation, and is the most popular and the most easy to install native Java matrix library.
 It is fast for large matrices, but slow for small matrices.
 It is used by `clojure.core.matrix library;
 * Vectorz - a pure java/clojure matrix library.
-Fast for small matrices, but slow for large matrices.
+Fast for small matrices, but slower for large matrices.
 Also used by `clojure.core.matrix;
 * Java vector summation - for reference, we also measure the time needed to sum a primitive array that has the length equal to the dimension of the matrix.